mikeKane/blog/README.md

 ## When writing
 - Use markdown.
 We suggest the popular open source Markdown editor for OS X, _[MacDown](http://macdown.uranusjr.com)_.
 - Each author will have their own directory.
 You **must** use this directory for all of your posts.
-- Create a new branch.
-We sugget naming your branch based on the title of the article.
-This new branch will eventually be merged with `master` so it's okay if the title of the article is no longer matching the branch name.
+- Fork this repo.
+Write your article in your directory, naming the file the same as the title of your article, all lowercase replacing spaces with `-`.
+- Once your post is ready for review, set up a pull request to the `master` branch on iosdevelopershq/blog.
+One of the authors will review your PR and once they're happy with it, they'll merge it to `master`.
+- Once your article has been approved copy it over to [Blog](https://ios-developers.ghost.io/ghost/).

 ## When reviewing
-Once your post is ready for reviewal, set up a pull request.
-One of the authors will review your PR and once they're happy with it, you can merge to `master` and then move your article over to [Blog](https://ios-developers.ghost.io/ghost/).
+- Read over the pull request and make any comments or corrections using GitHubs code review tools.
+- Once you (and the author) are happy with the article and it is ready to be published, click the big green button and merge the pull request!

 ## When publishing
 - Always update **Post Settings**.
 This can be accessed by clicking on the cog icon to the left of the **Save Draft/Publish** button.